wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 For integrated wire controllers including SPARK MAX (top image):

-1. Strip the red and black wires (or white and green wires) from the controller (the SPARK MAX white wire is unused for brushed motors such as the CIM, it should be secured and the end should be insulated such as with electrical tape).
+1. Strip the red and black wires (or white and green wires) from the controller (the SPARK MAX white wire is unused for brushed motors such as the CIM, it should be secured and the end should be insulated such with electrical tape or other insulation method).
 2. Connect the motor wires to the matching controller output wires (for controllers with white/green, connect red to white and green to black).
 The images above show an example using quick disconnect terminals which are provided in the Rookie KOP.

 For the SPARK or other non-integrated-wire controllers (bottom image):